Allan74/Allan74/README.md

 - 👋 Hi, I’m @Allan74
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning javascript
+- 🌱 I’m a fullstack developer
 - 💞️ I’m looking to collaborate on any project involving javascript
 - 📫 How to reach me karaniallan74@gmail.com